Pet Safety and Natural Disasters

 Get your Pet Microchipped

 Because an ID tag can come off or become damaged during an emergency, you also need to get your pet microchipped.
 A microchip is a small device about the size of a grain of rice that is inserted under your pet’s skin and can be obtained at some pet stores or the vet’s office.
 To be effective, the microchip must be registered to a person so he or she can be contacted in the event the animal is lost.
-You can register your pet for free at the Michelson Found Pet Registry.

 Don’t Wait to Vaccinate